 Non-US residents may apply for a Concealed Pistol License by first contacting the King County Sheriffs’ Office for the application and issuance of a ALIEN FIREARMS LICENSE.
 The fee for this license is $50.00.
 For questions or further information, please contact the King County Sheriffs’ Office at 206-296-3311.
 Should the individual be interested in then applying for a Concealed Pistol License, the Alien Firearm License must be presented to our Department to submit an application.

 How do I obtain a Firearms Dealers License ?

 City of Kirkland residents may apply for these licenses during our Concealed Pistol License/Fingerprinting hours (see above).
 Applicants must be 21 years of age and must provide a copy of a current valid Federal Firearms Dealers License, State of Washington Business License, City of Kirkland Business License, and valid photo ID.
-A check for $125.00 payable to Washington State Treasurer must accompany the application.
+A check for $125.00 payable to the City of Kirkland must accompany the application.
 Dealer licenses are valid for one year from date of issue and normally take two weeks to process.
-First-time applicants will be fingerprinted.
+Applicants will be fingerprinted each year.